Suggestion: Watch the 10 minutes video tutorial before reading this article

 4. If the product is generally recognized as a product primarily intended for use by children of 12 years or younger

 Therefore, the CPSIA is not only regulating toys, but also children’s furniture and baby products.
-Below follows a short list of CPSIA regulated products:
+Below follows a few examples of CPSIA regulated products:

 - Plastic toys